 Our hard work was recognised at the Students' Union Society Awards 2018 - we were nominated for multiple awards and we won the award for Best New Society.

 We were super proud to be nominated and even prouder to win.
 We are committed to hosting bigger and better events, in addition to our low-key popular events.

 We are planning a whole host of events this academic year including talks, workshops, film screenings, yoga sessions, a cocktail party (in conjunction with UAL's LGBTQIA+ Society), and fortnightly coffee and catch ups for members who prefer calmer events, where likeminded people meet for a chat.
 We will also be hosting our most popular event PETS'N'PIZZA!
 This event involves cuddling cute rescue dogs from All Dogs Matter, talking about any issues, and free pizza for all.

-Q- Do I have to have a diagnosed mental health issue to join this society?
+Do I have to have a diagnosed mental health issue to join?

-A- No, but please be aware that this society is for students with mental health issues, so we want it to be a safe space, free of judgement, and this means sensitive topics may be discussed.
-Feel free to accompany friends who are having problems!
+Not at all, but please be aware that this society is for students with mental health issues.
+It is a safe space, free of judgement, meaning that sensitive topics may be discussed.
+Feel free to accompany friends who are having problems.

 Only if you feel comfortable doing so!
-This society is about creating a place where students dealing with mental health problems can speak openly and network with others, but you are under no obligation to disclose anything you don’t feel comfortable with!
-We understand that not everyone is at the stage where they feel able to talk openly about their problems, and that is 100% okay.
+This society is about creating a place where students that are dealing with mental health problems can speak openly and network with others.
+You are under no obligation to disclose anything you don’t feel comfortable with.
+We completely understand that not everyone is at the stage where they feel able to talk openly about their problems, and that is 100% okay.